 Paper labels are made in Germany, absorving the extra carbon emission surcharge.

-We clean the clothes ourselves, with bio soaps and we use washing bags to avoid the microwaste.
+We clean the clothes ourselves, with bio soaps.
+We use washing bags to avoid the microwaste.

 We source our materials locally and in person, be this post- or pre-consumer waste, dead stocks or new materials.
 But we are constantly in the search for materials, so it means wherever we are, also while traveling, we research and search personally for materials.

 Most of the year we are based in Berlin, Germany (Mariángeles) and Córdoba, Argentina (Paula).
 We mostly source in this two places our textiles and accessories to rework.

 We find second hand textiles in local thrift stores, flea markets, swap parties, and we also receive them from people who cantact us to give us things they no longer need.
 We receive them as donations or we buy this materials from them.

 There are waste and dead stock deposits where we also source our materials, in Cordoba as well as in Berlin.
 This deposits receive waste or discarded materials of all kinds, select them and organise them for people like us to reuse it so it doesn't end up in the trash bin.

 In this deposits we have find all the leather we reworked for our Pampa Outlaw collection, for instance.
 That was in Argentina.
 Newly, we also got a huge dead stock of belt-band as well as textiles discarded by theater, publicity and fairs in Berlin and colleceted by the people from this desposit.

 There is a small porcentage of new materials such as eyelettes, rivets cord, elastic band, buckles, threads, needles, pins we do need to buy new, as long as we don't also find them on old stock deposits, which sometimes happens.